-The Commission has developed an Aboriginal engagement strategy that is available on our website.
-Aboriginal communities have much to contribute to natural resource management, with ongoing diverse and deep connections to lands and waters - commonly captured in the phrase 'caring for Country'.
+The Commission has developed an Aboriginal engagement strategy that is available on its website.
+Aboriginal communities have much to contribute to natural resource management, with ongoing diverse and deep connections to lands and waters - commonly captured in the phrase 'Caring for Country'.
 Caring for Country represents a holistic approach to sustainable land management that goes beyond an individual site or landscape and encompasses all living things, spirituality and culture, and the communities connected to Country, including socioeconomic and wellbeing outcomes.
-Meaningfully including Aboriginal people in effective water management, leadership and action helps to improve the health of all people and Country.14
+Meaningfully including Aboriginal people in effective water management, leadership and action helps to improve the health of all people and Country.19

-The Commission continues to identify critical issues in plans relating to Aboriginal water rights and protection of cultural values across its reviews.
-The Commission supports engagement with Aboriginal people as part of its water sharing plan reviews.
-It is important to note that given the Commission's review timeframes are short (4-5 months) this limits the time and opportunity available to develop recommendations in partnership with Aboriginal peoples.
-As such, the Commission's advice is focused on identifying material issues and desired outcomes within the review limitations, rather than full development of solutions.
+The Commission continues to identify critical issues in plans relating to Aboriginal water rights and protection of cultural values across its reviews and supports engagement with Aboriginal people as part of its water sharing plan reviews.
+The Commission welcomes state-wide Aboriginal organisations, advocacy groups (and their nation delegates) and local Aboriginal Groups (see Section 2.5.2) relevant to Plan review areas to make a submission and participate in interviews.
+Interviews and submissions from Aboriginal stakeholders provide opportunities for Aboriginal people to contribute to the Commission's reviews and improve the quality of our advice with Aboriginal knowledge, culture, and experience.

+It is important to note that the Commission's review timeframes are short (4-5 months), which limits the time and opportunity available to develop recommendations in partnership with

+Natural Resources Commission (2020) Aboriginal Engagement Strategy

+Aboriginal peoples.
+As such, the Commission's advice is focused on identifying issues of concern to Aboriginal peoples and desired outcomes within the review limitations.

+The Commission acknowledges that we often rely on key stakeholder groups to provide advice regarding Aboriginal community concerns.
+We actively seek input and advice in each plan area from key stakeholder groups and local experts where possible, but acknowledge that sometimes time constraints limit the input that we receive.

-Given this, the Commission encourages DPE-Water - who are responsible for the plan replacement process - to meaningfully engage with Aboriginal peoples to develop responses to relevant recommendations, which fully consider Aboriginal values, needs and perspectives.
+Given this, the Commission encourages DPE-Water - who are responsible for the plan replacement process - to meaningfully engage with Aboriginal peoples to co-develop responses to relevant recommendations, which fully consider Aboriginal values, needs and perspectives.
 This is critical in the path towards improving outcomes for Aboriginal peoples.